-Procedure on Reporting Allegations of Abuse to Authorities:
+Procedure on Reporting Allegations of Abuse of a minor to Authorities:

-• Allegations of clergy sexual abuse of a current minor received by the Archdiocese are immediately reported to the district attorney and/or law enforcement, unless the alleged offender is deceased.

-• Church personnel are required to be knowledgeable of the State of Wisconsin Child Abuse regulations and know the proper reporting requirements.
-Church personnel are also to comply with all mandatory reporting requirements.
-If the information was received under the seal of the confessional, no reporting can occur, but the priest will encourage the victim / survivor or perpetrator to contact someone outside the Sacrament of Reconciliation.

-• All allegations of clergy sexual abuse that occurred when an individual was a minor are referred to the appropriate district attorney regardless of when the alleged offense occurred, unless the offender is deceased.

-• The Archdiocese fully cooperates with civil authorities conducting investigations.
+- Allegations of clergy sexual abuse of a current minor received by the Archdiocese are immediately reported to the district attorney and/or law enforcement, unless the alleged offender is deceased. - All clergy, archdiocesan, school, and Church personnel are required to be knowledgeable of the State of Wisconsin Child Abuse regulations and know the proper reporting requirements.
+All clergy, archdiocesan, school, and Church personnel are also to comply with all mandatory reporting requirements.
+If the information was received under the seal of the confessional, no reporting can occur, but the priest will encourage the victim / survivor or perpetrator to contact someone outside the Sacrament of Reconciliation. - All allegations of clergy sexual abuse that occurred when an individual was a minor are referred to the appropriate district attorney regardless of when the alleged offense occurred, unless the offender is deceased. - The Archdiocese fully cooperates with civil authorities conducting investigations.

-• People reporting an incident of clergy sexual abuse will be informed that all reports received are turned over to civil authorities, unless the offender is deceased.

-• Individuals are also encouraged to contact civil authorities directly with reports of sexual abuse.
+- People reporting an incident of clergy sexual abuse will be informed that all reports received are turned over to civil authorities, unless the offender is deceased. - Individuals are also encouraged to contact civil authorities directly with reports of sexual abuse.